 - What goals and dreams do they have?

-- What fears do they have?
+- What do they fear most?

 - How much effort do they put into reaching their goals?